mfindley/Mayfly_ContinuousTemperatureLogger/README.md

+# Building a Continuous Temperature Logger  with the EnviroDIY Mayfly

 ## Introduction

 This document outlines what you will need to build a Continuous Temperature Logger with the [EnviroDIY Mayfly Data Logger](https://www.envirodiy.org/mayfly/).
 This is a great EnviroDIY starter project and utilizes the Mayfly Data Logger and a OneWire Temperature Sensor.